 Public label

-Framed by a regulation (e.g. EU Bio ).
-Application controlled by bodies approved by the State.
+Governed by a regulation (e.g., EU Organic).
+Application controlled by state-approved bodies.

 Private certification

-Proprietary reference (Halal, Kosher, Vegan) audited by a third-party organization.
+Proprietary standard (Halal, Kosher, Vegan) audited by a third-party organization.
 Credibility = transparency + recognition.

 Self-declaration

-Seller claims ( halal-friendly , vegan-like, etc.) without audit : to be avoided for an informed purchase.
+Seller’s claims (halal-friendly, vegan-like...) without audit: to be avoided for an informed purchase.

 2.1 References to know